Backchannel vs Meetily

 Both cores are MIT.
 Meetily is open-core: a Pro tier at $10/user/mo (as of mid-2026) adds enhanced accuracy, templates, exports, and team deployment.
 Backchannel has no paid tier -- diarization, agents, exports, and multi-user deployment are all in the MIT codebase.

 Both open source.
-Only one tells you who said what -- and what to say next.
+Only one tells you who said what -- and what to say next -- for free.

-Self-hosted, MIT licensed, diarization and live agents included.
+Self-hosted, MIT licensed, diarization and live agents included with no Pro tier.
 If it is useful, a GitHub star helps others find it.